Updated December 27, 2018

 - Winnie the Pooh (Critter Country, Disneyland): Many guests don’t LOVE this ride, but I think it’s sweet and whimsical and always worth the short wait.

-- The Little Mermaid (Paradise Pier, California Adventure): This attraction includes no-stop clamshell carriages (similar to The Haunted Mansion’s Doom Buggies), so the line moves fast.
+- The Little Mermaid (Pixar Pier, California Adventure): This attraction includes no-stop clamshell carriages (similar to The Haunted Mansion’s Doom Buggies), so the line moves fast.
 And, it’s one of my favorites!

 I reviewed this post (as with many) with my 13 year old son, Carter.
 He advises me on what I’m missing and reigns me in when I start writing dorky content.
 He was horrified that I failed to include the Magic Shop on Main Street as a must see when you need a break.